0xPolygonMiden/miden-client/docs/cli-config.md

     - However, the endpoint can point to any remote node.

 There's an additional **optional** section used for CLI configuration.
-It currently contains the default account id, which is used to execute transactions against it when the account flag is not provided.
+It currently contains the default account ID, which is used to execute transactions against it when the account flag is not provided.

 By default none is set, but you can set and unset it with: